Circadian rhythm: Arctic animals

-Butterfly and moth
+Butterflies and moths

 The navigation of the fall migration of the Eastern North American monarch butterfly (Danaus plexippus) to their overwintering grounds in central Mexico uses a time-compensated sun compass that depends upon a circadian clock in their antennae.
-Circadian rhythm is also known to control mating behavior in certain moth species such as Spodoptera littoralis, where females produce specific pheromone that attracts and resets the male circadian rhythm to induce mating at night.
+Circadian rhythm is also known to control mating behavioral in certain moth species such as Spodoptera littoralis, where females produce a specific pheromone that attracts and resets the male circadian rhythm to induce mating at night.

+Other synchronizers of circadian rhythms

+Although light is the primary synchronizer of the circadian rhythm through the suprachiasmatic nucleus (SCN), other environmental signals also influence the biological clock.
+Feeding plays a key role in regulating peripheral clocks found in the liver, muscles, and adipose tissues.
+Time-restricted feeding can adjust these clocks by modifying light signals.
+Additionally, physical activity affects the circadian phase, notably by adjusting melatonin production and body temperature.
+Temperature itself is an important synchronizer, capable of modifying cellular circadian rhythms.
+Finally, stress and the release of glucocorticoids influence the expression of clock genes, potentially disrupting biological cycles.
+Integrating these factors is essential for understanding circadian rhythms beyond simple light regulation.

 In plants

 Plant circadian rhythms tell the plant what season it is and when to flower for the best chance of attracting pollinators.
-Behaviors showing rhythms include leaf movement, growth, germination, stomatal/gas exchange, enzyme activity, photosynthetic activity, and fragrance emission, among others.
+Behaviors showing rhythms include leaf movement (Nyctinasty), growth, germination, stomatal/gas exchange, enzyme activity, photosynthetic activity, and fragrance emission, among others.
 Circadian rhythms occur as a plant entrains to synchronize with the light cycle of its surrounding environment.
 These rhythms are endogenously generated, self-sustaining and are relatively constant over a range of ambient temperatures.
 Important features include two interacting transcription-translation feedback loops: proteins containing PAS domains, which facilitate protein-protein interactions; and several photoreceptors that fine-tune the clock to different light conditions.
 Anticipation of changes in the environment allows appropriate changes in a plant's physiological state, conferring an adaptive advantage.
 A better understanding of plant circadian rhythms has applications in agriculture, such as helping farmers stagger crop harvests to extend crop availability and securing against massive losses due to weather.

 Light is the signal by which plants synchronize their internal clocks to their environment and is sensed by a wide variety of photoreceptors.
 Red and blue light are absorbed through several phytochromes and cryptochromes.
-One phytochrome, phyA, is the main phytochrome in seedlings grown in the dark but rapidly degrades in light to produce Cry1.
+Phytochrome A, phyA, is light labile and allows germination and de-etiolation when light is scarce.
 Phytochromes B–E are more stable with phyB, the main phytochrome in seedlings grown in the light.
 The cryptochrome (cry) gene is also a light-sensitive component of the circadian clock and is thought to be involved both as a photoreceptor and as part of the clock's endogenous pacemaker mechanism.
 Cryptochromes 1–2 (involved in blue–UVA) help to maintain the period length in the clock through a whole range of light conditions.